 Chemical synthesis

-The isolated genes are purified and taken for the next step to fix to a vector.
+- The isolated genes are purified and taken to the next step, which is to fix them in a vector.

 2. Selection of vector and insertion of the desired gene.